 The Board encourages investors to attend the AGM and welcomes questions and discussion on issues of concern or areas of uncertainty.
 In addition, special arrangements have been established to allow Temple Bar Savings Scheme investors to participate fully at AGMs.
-A separate resolution will be proposed at the AGM in respect of each substantially separate issue.
 Following the formal AGM proceedings the Manager makes a presentation to the meeting outlining the key investment issues that face the Company.